Free for students who are required to be screened under this program criteria

 Even if you have documentation of prior screening, you still need to make an appointment for screening.
 Do NOT send or drop off your documents at UHS before your appointment.
 Bring your documents to your scheduled screening appointment.

-What is the process for screening?
 First, you will schedule an appointment on this webpage: TB Schedule

 If you are under age 18, UHS must have a completed Authorization for Consent to Treatment of a Minor form in order for you to be screened.